camarajoao/InStock/README.md

 # InStock

-InStock a fully functional and fully responsive Inventory Management System.
+InStock is a fully functional and fully responsive Inventory Management System.
 With InStock, you can keep track of a single or multiple warehouses' inventories.

 InStock is a full-stack application with a modern React front-end communicating with a robust Express back-end built from the ground-up.